gkyle/handicam/README.md

 Camera Mount: Homemade. *TODO: Share STL files.*

 Markerboard: Homemade.
-An acrylic plate with [https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html](Aruco markers) that are used to determine the position and orientation of the camera relative to the surface of the workpiece.
+An acrylic plate with [Aruco markers](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) that are used to determine the position and orientation of the camera relative to the surface of the workpiece.
 I cut mine on a laser cutter from clear acrylic.
 It could be made from 1/8" plywood or MDF or Polyethylene instead.
 Aruco markers were printed onto adhesive paper and stuck to the surface. *TODO: Share DXF file.*

 ## Required Software
 * CMake